philiplinden/bevy_repl/README.md

 │                                                                              │
 │ [Game logs and command output appear here...]                                │ │                                                                              │
+┌───REPL───────────────────────────────────────────────────────────────────────┐
 │ > spawn-player Bob                                                           │
 └──────────────────────────────────────────────────────────────────────────────┘
 ```

+When the REPL is disabled, keycode input events are forwarded to Bevy via
+`bevy_ratatui` as normal.
+The REPL is toggled with a keycode event (like ```).

 When the REPL is enabled, keycode forwarding to Bevy is disabled and all key
 strokes are consumed by the REPL.
-When the REPL is disabled, keycode input
-events are forwarded to Bevy via `bevy_ratatui`.
-This is to avoid passing events
+This is to avoid passing events to Bevy when
-to Bevy when you are typing a command, but still give the flexibility to have
+you are typing a command.
+Disable the REPL to return to normal headless mode.
-keyboard inputs for your game.

 ### Command parsing

-Use `clap` to parse commands from the REPL's input area.
-Commands are registered
-as triggers that fire one-shot systems, and pass along the arguments and options
-as context.
+Input is parsed via `clap` commands and corresponding observer systems that
+execute when triggered by the command.

 Use clap's [builder pattern] to describe the command and its arguments or
 options.
 Then add the command and its observer to the app with
-`.add_repl_command`.
+`.add_repl_command<Command>(observer)`.
+The observer is a one-shot system that
+receives a trigger event with the command's arguments and options.

+**Note:** I haven't tested clap's derive pattern yet.

 [builder pattern]: https://docs.rs/clap/latest/clap/_tutorial/index.html#tutorial-for-the-builder-api